 A guide to British game birds

-Here in Britain, we’re proud of our greatly varied landscape—the ancient woodlands, the rolling fields, and the beautiful coastlines, to name just a few.
+Here in Britain, we’re proud of our incredibly varied landscape—the ancient woodlands, the rolling fields, and the beautiful coastlines, to name just a few.
 This environmental diversity does a lot more than merely provide us with a few picturesque views—our British game birds have been able to breed and thrive successfully by feeding on our rich food sources.

 Pheasant